RichardVickerstaff/rake-n-bake/README.md

 ToDo
 ----
-1. Namespace all PoolNet rake tasks
-2. Add a list of all the rake tasks to the Readme
+1. Add a list of all the rake tasks to the Readme
 2. Add a cucumber rake task
-3. Add a code coverage rake task